 - Postherpetic Neuralgia: Nerve damage that is caused by shingles – a painful rash that occurs in adults.

-- Seizures: Gabapentin is used to reduce or eliminate partial seizures and it is usually prescribed along with other medications for people who have epilepsy.
+- Seizures: Gabapentin for seizures is used to reduce or eliminate partial seizures.
+That’s why doctors will prescribe Gabapentin for epilepsy.

 - Restless Legs Syndrome (RLS): This syndrome manifests as a discomfort in the legs.
 So much so that people who have the problem feel a strong urge to constantly move their legs.
 This disturbing condition usually occurs when the patient is in a relaxed state.